 As luck would have it, we’ve been at this homeschooling gig for awhile.
-We’re now entering the high school years, and while I don’t want to change the path we’re on, I can definitely admit there are some things that get harder about homeschooling as the kids get older.
+We’re now entering the high school years, and while I don’t want to change the path we’re on, I can definitely admit there are some things that can get a little harder when you’re homeschooling older kids.
 Here are five of them.

-1. School work: it’s more difficult and less fun.
+1. School work: when homeschooling older kids, it can be more difficult and less fun—for both of you.

 “Honestly?
 It’s just not as fun.
 Am I allowed to say that?”